NKATTIN/Antibody-Binding-Tool/README.md

 # Antibody Analysis FastAPI

 This repository contains a FastAPI backend for analysing antibody binding data.
+The application processes uploaded CSV files containing antibody binding data by calculating statistical measures (minimum, maximum, and mean optical densities) for each amino acid sequence and generating a histogram of the optical densities.
+Users can upload their CSV files via an endpoint, and the application returns paths to the generated statistics and histogram files, which can then be downloaded via another endpoint.

 ## Getting Started